CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ![Performance  Analysis](img/Basic/Material.png)

 Below, a compound reflective and refractive impact is executed through a Fresnel fabric, which reflects light beams that are more digression to its surface.
 This makes a light rays passing through the object refracted, whereas rays brushing the sides of the fabric are reflected.
-Rather than specifically calculating the Fresnel component, I assess it utilizing Schlick's guess.
+Rather than specifically calculating the Fresnel component, I assess it utilizing Schlick's approximation.
 Here's an image consisting of the three refractive materials.
 - Left: Refractive index: 1.2
 - Middle:  Refractive index: 2.5